LaurierCS/Mnimi/README.md

 # Acknowledgements

-many thanks to the following members of the development team and the Laurier Development Pod Program for the support:
+Many thanks to the following members of the development team:

-1. Jevin Sidhu - Team Lead
+1. Tony Kechichian
-2. Tony Kechichian - Team Member
+2. Nora Chamseddin
-3. Nora Chamseddin - Team Member
+3. Siddharth Khanna
-4. Siddharth Khanna - Team Member
+4. Duncan Spizzirri

-5. Duncan Spizzirri - Team Member
+Also, thank you to Jevin Sidhu, who was the project advisor from LCS for this project.